What are the Sacraments?

 Baptisms at Saint Cecilia ordinarily take place on the first Sunday of the month except during the season of Lent.
 Baptism is celebrated in the context of the Sunday Eucharist at either 9:30 or 11:15 or at a communal celebration at 1:15 p.m.

-Unbaptized adults who are interested in becoming Catholic participate in the Rite of Christian Initiation of Adults (RCIA).
+Unbaptized adults, adults previously baptized in another Christian tradition, and adults who were baptized in the Catholic Church but who never receive the sacraments of eucharist and confirmation participate in the Rite of Christian Initiation of Adults (RCIA).

 First Reconciliation and First Communion

 At about age, seven children can begin to prepare to celebrate the sacraments of reconciliation and First Holy Communion.
 First reconciliation occurs on a Saturday morning in February and First Communion is celebrated on the second Sunday of May.

 More information on our children’s faith formation program

 The sacrament of confirmation is, with baptism and Eucharist, one of the three sacraments of initiation; confirmation completes and “confirms” the grace of baptism.
 Through the anointing with the sacred chrism the baptized person is “enriched with a special strength of the Holy Spirit,” and more than ever “obliged to spread and defend the faith by word and deed” (Catechism 1285).
 Confirmation is typically celebrated in the spring, with semi-monthly preparation classes for youth fourteen years of age and older.
 For adults who have not been confirmed, we offer a five-week class beginning during the Easter season.
 Please contact Scott MacDonald for more information about this class.
 For more information about high school confirmation, please contact John Glynn.